Mandelbrot set image very small Mohammed.Amin.com

 As a partner in PricewaterhouseCoopers, one of my responsibilities was counselling members of staff who reported to me regarding furthering their career ambitions.
 That naturally involved discussing what junior members of the tax practice needed to do to become more senior.

-Of course one fundamental requirement was to become more knowledgeable about the tax system and more skilled in applying that knowledge to solve clients' tax problems.
-However, particularly as the individual becomes more senior, that is not enough.
 A key requirement for attaining a senior position in PricewaterhouseCoopers, or indeed any other organisation, is having an understanding of commercial life, the major business issues of our time, industry trends etc. In turn this knowledge of what is happening in the commercial world cannot be complete without a deep understanding of politics both domestic and international, and social and demographic trends.

 When the junior members of staff asked me how they could attain such knowledge, I invariably gave them the same advice, which was to recommend reading two publications.